Kara Duckworth, CFP®, CDFA®

 Financial planning as self-care

 One of the best ways you can feel prepared and empowered to make wise financial decisions is to create a written financial plan.
 A financial plan brings together your life story, your ambitions, your dreams, and your assets into one comprehensive view.
 A well-crafted financial plan covers the numerous possible scenarios that you may face and has the flexibility built in to deal with the unknowns.
-Learn more about how to put a plan together here.
+Learn more about how we help our clients put a plan together: Connecting the Dots on Your Financial Plan.